TurboGears/tg2docs/docs/main/Extensions/Admin/index.rst

     class MyAdminController(AdminController):
         allow_only = has_permission('manage')

-Please note that if you use a diferent config you will have to secure it.
+Please note that if you use a different config you will have to secure it.

 For more information, please see :mod:`repoze.what`